shyeolekar5/DeepCollab/README.md

-# Customer Personality Analysis using Machine Learning
+# Customer Personality Analysis Using Machine Learning

 ## Table of Contents
 - [Project Overview and Objective](#project-overview-and-objective)